 As we saw earlier, the Old Testament contains a plethora of instances in which light represents sanctity, goodness, wisdom and justice.
 The Christian religion and culture of the West were based on the Jewish scriptures that were transmitted throughout the different regions of the Roman Empire.
-Christianity preserved and diffused the books of the Old Testament canon (Malkin 2003: 44).
+Christianity preserved and diffused the books of the Old Testament canon (Malkin 2003, 44).
 Both religions view the Old Testament as a holy text, as the absolute truth, the product of divine revelation.
-While the Catholic Church mitigated the authority of the text with the authority of tradition, the Lutheran Reformation magnified the importance of the written word and in doing so placed the Jewish holy books at the heart of European identity (Hacohen 2006: 23; Eliav-Feldon 1997: 30), along with their conception of light, which was part of the foundation on which Christian tradition was formed.
+While the Catholic Church mitigated the authority of the text with the authority of tradition, the Lutheran Reformation magnified the importance of the written word and in doing so placed the Jewish holy books at the heart of European identity (Hacohen 2006, 23; Eliav-Feldon 1997, 30), along with their conception of light, which was part of the foundation on which Christian tradition was formed.

 The light radiating from Moses’s face as he descends from Mount Sinai, for example, as described in the Book of Exodus—‘when Moses came down from Mount Sinai with the two tablets of the covenant law in his hands, he was not aware that his face was radiant because he had spoken with the Lord’ (Exodus 34:29)—appears in multiple depictions, in both religious and secular art and culture, as a halo or as a ring of light surrounded by angels, righteous men and saints.
-Christian iconography replicated this image in countless examples of Jesus, Mary, John the Baptist and other Christian saints and holy figures all depicted with halos around their heads (Bruyere 1994: 17).
+Christian iconography replicated this image in countless examples of Jesus, Mary, John the Baptist and other Christian saints and holy figures all depicted with halos around their heads (Bruyere 1994, 17).
 The halo is usually represented as a full golden circle behind the figure’s head.

-The Judeo-Christian myth sees God as the master of creation, outside of its boundaries and not subject to its laws (Zakovitch 1991: 61).
+The Judeo-Christian myth sees God as the master of creation, outside of its boundaries and not subject to its laws (Zakovitch 1991, 61).
 The absolute dominion of the Lord God over the heavenly bodies is demonstrated in the Book of Joshua when God stops the motion of heavenly bodies in order to magnify the Israelites’ victory over the Amorites: ‘And he said in the sight of Israel, Sun, stand thou still upon Gibeon; and thou, Moon, in the valley of Ajalon’ (Joshua 10:12).
 In Isaiah too we see a similar example of the sun changing its course as a sign from God to King Hezekiah: ‘ “I will make the shadow cast by the sun go back the ten steps it has gone down on the stairway of Ahaz”.
 So the sunlight went back the ten steps it had gone down’ (Isaiah 38:8).
 This control that God has over the heavenly bodies bolsters the notion that light originates not from the sun or the moon or the stars, but from God himself, for he is their master and creator and can change their motion or stop them altogether at any moment, a notion that also appears in the Christian texts.
 The New Testament describes three hours of supernatural darkness occurring on the day of Jesus’s crucifixion as a result of an eclipse: ‘Now from the sixth hour there was darkness over all the land unto the ninth hour.
 And about the ninth hour Jesus cried with a loud voice, saying, Eli, Eli, lama sabachthani? that is to say, My God, my God, why hast thou forsaken me?...
 Jesus, when he had cried again with a loud voice, yielded up the ghost’ (Matthew 27: 45–50, KJV).
-As Tertullian describes the event in his Apology: ‘Moreover, in the same moment He dismissed life, the light departed from the sun, and the world was benighted at noonday’ (Reeve and Collier 1890: 65).
+As Tertullian describes the event in his Apology: ‘Moreover, in the same moment He dismissed life, the light departed from the sun, and the world was benighted at noonday’ (Reeve and Collier 1890, 65).